Words by: Simon Difford

 The main flavouring in all gins, juniper is a member of the cypress family and the berries used in gin production usually comes from Italy, Serbia, Macedonia and India.
 The best juniper berries are generally considered to be from mountain slopes in Tuscany and Macedonia.
 The European berries tend to be darker than the cheaper and much larger Asian ones.

-These bluish berries are handpicked from October to February, but the main flavour comes from the essential oils (Alpine Pinere & camphor) within the three seeds inside each berry.
+These bluish berries are handpicked from October to February, but the main flavour comes from the essential oils within the three seeds inside each berry: alpha-Pinene (α-Pinene), p-terpineol and camphor (not a major component).
 Distillers buy juniper by weight.
 It is not uncommon for distillers to store juniper berries for two years before using them and during this time the berries lose some of their moisture but the oil content remains constant.

 Juniper berries are fragrant and spicy with a bittersweet taste and overtones of pine, lavender, camphor and overripe banana topped by a peppery finish: Hugh Williams (then master distiller of Gordon's) once described juniper to me as having an "oily flavour with a sweet back taste".
 In short, juniper is pine-like but fruitier.